marky116x/Intership-Surfboard-coreillustrio/Weekly report of 4th week.md

 - 🔥 Don't just complete tasks.
 Improve.
 - 💡 Take responsibility.
 Own your progress.

 This was probably one of the most motivating sessions we've had so far.
 Really made me rethink how I approach learning and growth.
-Made a commitment to myself to start spending at least 30 minutes reading documentation before turning to AI for help.
+Made a commitment to myself to start spending at least time reading documentation & learning before turning to AI for help.

-After the session, had a great discussion with other interns about how we've been relying too much on shortcuts.
-We decided to start a study group where we tackle problems without AI first, then compare our solutions with what AI would suggest as a learning exercise.

 __________________________________________________________________________________________